 Although TDM PBX will continue to play a role in the marketplace, businesses have increasingly favored VoIP mostly because of potential cost savings and gains in employee productivity.

-VoIP solution delivers immediate cost savings compared to the TDM system which locks businesses into long-term service contracts and expensive system overhaul.
-VoIP allows for leveraging the same wiring and network equipment for both voice and data traffic, eliminating costly leased lines and other centralized infrastructure required by TDM systems.
-Besides, the VoIP system also allows for greater connectivity options and does not require hardwiring endpoints for MACs.
+VoIP solutions deliver immediate cost savings compared to the TDM system, which locks businesses into long-term service contracts and expensive system overhauls.
+VoIP allows for leveraging the same wiring and network equipment for voice and data traffic, eliminating costly leased lines and other centralized infrastructure required by TDM systems.
+Besides, the VoIP system allows for greater connectivity options and does not require hardwiring endpoints for MACs.
 There is also little license fee associated with VoIP system expansion.

 Coordinated with VoIP PBX, the softphone is an app installed on mobile phones or desktops to help employees stay connected with business contacts via their own mobile phones and computers anywhere anytime.
 Besides mobile and home workers, dedicated office workers also use softphones as a convenient replacement for desk phones.
 BYOD mobility brings cost-efficiency, employee satisfaction, improved productivity, better work-life balance, and expanded global reach.
 It also allows salespeople to bring their phone numbers (and loyal clients!) with them.